Kajal Kiran: Career

 Kiran made her film debut in 1977, when she was chosen by director Nasir Hussain to play the lead in his romantic comedy Hum Kisise Kum Naheen as Kajal Kisharina, the heroine of Rishi Kapoor (later in the film, as the heroine of Tariq).
-She also worked with actors and actresses Amjad Khan and Zeenat Aman.
+She also worked with actors Amjad Khan and Zeenat Aman.
 The film ended up to be a major box-office success, hitting the third highest-grossing movie of the year.
 It was marked as a classic film, and gained a cult following.
 The role shot Kiran to stardom, marking her official debut in the film industry, with her receiving much fame.

 Following the success of the film, Kiran had then pursued her career and continued acting.
 She'd soon began to get more movie offers, and in 1980 starred as the lead role in Maang Bharo Sajana as Geeta Sinha, the heroine to Jeetendra, who played a double role, and starred alongside Rekha and Moushumi Chatterjee.
 The film turned to be a commercial success, turning to be the eighth highest-grossing film of its year.
 She also appeared in the Ramsay Brothers horror film Saboot in the same year, as Kaajal.
 In contrast to the success of her previous films, Saboot turned to underperform at the box-office, grossing merely ₹1.2 crore.
 She also made her first guest appearance as a dancer in the film Morchha, in the popular song "Ab Ki Baras."
 In 1981, Kiran then played the heroine to Mithun Chakraborty in the spy-thriller film Wardaat, and in the Bollywood-film Hum Se Badkar Kaun.
 The films were reported both as successful hits at the box-office, further boosting Kiran's credibility and career.

 Kiran later starred in the Bollywood-action film Hum Se Hai Zamana in 1983 as Chutki, the heroine to Amjad Khan.
 She'd once again worked with Mithun Chakraborty and Zeenat Aman, and worked with the actress Kim and the actor Danny Denzongpa.
 In spite of the credible cast, the film was a box-office bomb, but became popular later for its songs.
 In the same year, she had also starred in the feature-film Karate as Geeta, working again alongside Mithun, and in the feature-film Lalach.
 Both films were box-office failures.
 The year before, she'd starred in Kannada-film Sahasa Simha, her first movie to be in a language other than Hindi.